jdtonkin/jdtonkin.github.io/index.md

 <span style="color:#999">10 Feb 2018</span> » **New paper on EBVs.** We've just published a paper on linking essential biodiversity variables (EBVs) and ecological integrity for the next generation of site-based long-term ecological monitoring at [Science of the Total Environment](http://dx.doi.org/10.1016/j.scitotenv.2017.08.111).
 I hope this thinking gets implemented in LTER.
 This is something I started back when I worked at Senckenberg in Germany so it's great to see it out!
 Thanks to co-leads, Peter and Stefan, as well as all co-authors.

 <span style="color:#999">24 Jan 2018</span> » **New paper in Nature Ecology and Evolution.** Very excited to have a new paper out in [Nature Ecology and Evolution](http://dx.doi.org/10.1038/s41559-017-0379-0) on ecological networks in uncertain futures.
-Find a short overview [here](blog/2018/01/24/New-Paper-In-NEE) full 'behind the paper' writeup [here](https://natureecoevocommunity.nature.com/users/70479-jonathan-tonkin/posts/22255-networks-degrade-when-river-flows-depart-from-natural).
+Find a short overview [here](blog/2018/01/24/New-Paper-In-NEE) and a full 'behind the paper' writeup [here](https://natureecoevocommunity.nature.com/users/70479-jonathan-tonkin/posts/22255-networks-degrade-when-river-flows-depart-from-natural).
 Thanks to my coauthors Dave, Dave, Julian and Lindsay!
 PDF [here](publications).

 <span style="color:#999">24 Jan 2018</span> » **New paper in Ecology Letters recommended on f1000.** We recently published a paper in [Ecology Letters](http://dx.doi.org/10.1111/ele.12866) where we develop a model to explore the countervailing effects of disturbance on population dynamics.
 In this paper, we derived a novel form of the logistic growth equation that permits time-varying carrying capacity and growth rate.
 Find the f1000 recommendation [here](https://f1000.com/prime/732394087).
 Thanks Laura, Dave and Patrick!
 PDF [here](publications).